Your cart is currently empty!

 If it’s a customer project, this also means decoding the contract to understand not just the deliverables, but the performance expectations and pain points the customer is trying to resolve.
 You should document these business intentions and circulate them with key stakeholders for alignment, because if everyone isn’t working toward the same outcomes, it’s only a matter of time before the project veers off course.

-Leadership is not just about individual traits but about the relationship between leaders and their followers—without followers, there are no leaders.
+Leadership is not about individual traits or skills, but about the relationship between leaders and their followers—without followers, there are bosses but no leaders.

 In high-pressure project environments, learning often becomes distorted by urgency and social stress.